proafxin/df_to_db/README.md

 # Dataframe to Database

 Write a pandas dataframe to a database directly.
 The `df.to_sql` is severely insufficient for this purpose.
 It not only overwrites the current table, it also requires manually creating an `SQLAlchemy` engine for connection. `df-to-db` is meant to take all the extra steps away from this writing process.
-Currently, the goal is to support both SQL and NoSQL databases including data warehouse such as `Google BigQuery` or `Apache Cassandra`.
+Currently, the goal is to support both SQL and NoSQL databases including data warehouse such as `Google BigQuery` or `Apache Cassandra` (they are not supported at the moment).
 For SQL databases, `SQLAlchemy` is used internally for generalizing all SQL database connections.

 ## Supported So Far
 * MySQL
 * Postgresql
 * SQL Server
 * Mongo

 # Notes for Linux